Source-Connect 4 Facility and Dolby Atmos

 - Configure Source-Connect as follows:

-- Under DOLBY ATMOS, open the RECEIVE RENDERER dropdown and select your Atmos renderer from the available options.
+- Under DOLBY ATMOS, open the RECEIVE RENDERER dropdown and select your Dolby Atmos renderer from the available options.

 - In the AUDIO I/O dropdown, select the virtual Dolby Audio Bridge device as your output (output 1 – it will automatically expand to 128 channels once you are connected).